Dvash1/discord-music-bot/README.md

-> Discord-Music-Bot is both a template and a download-and-run music bot for your discord server, made using Wavelinkcord and Nextcord.
+> discord-music-bot is both a template and a download-and-run music bot for your discord server, made using Wavelinkcord and Nextcord.
 >
 > It was made as a music bot that ANYONE - even those who are unfamiliar with coding can simply download and run it with as minimum trouble as possible.
 >